ianmorgan/graph-store/docs/index.md

 # About

-This is a basic doc store that supports an event sourcing storage model and GraphQL enabled API.
+Setup [DDD style aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) from a GraphQL schema.
-Think of it as a cutdown, single node MongoDB that supports GraphQL and which keeps a full history of every change.
+Store aggregate state to an event-store using REST, and query using both GraphQL and traditional REST.
+More advanced applications can use [CQRS](https://www.martinfowler.com/bliki/CQRS.html) principle to build custom data integrations and views by simply reducing the underlying event stream.

-The inbuilt query model is quite limited, as this solution is aimed for applications built using DDD and CQRS principles.
-The intention is that as more complex query models are required other services will monitor the event stream(s) to build dedicated views using the appropriate technology.
+The inbuilt query model is quite basic limited.
+The intention is that as more complex query models are required other services will monitor the event stream(s) and aggregate data to build dedicated views using the appropriate technology.

 To get working quickly, follow the getting started [Getting Started](#getting-started) guide below.
 For more detail see [Data Access](daos), [Type Mappings](typeMappings) and [Standards](standards).

 Work and new features are tracked in [Trello](https://trello.com/b/5lXXr7jc/doc-store)

 ## Getting started